 A person requests the medication and registers an account, completes a medical consultation, and provides payment information.
 They then have a telephone, video, or digital consultation with a prescription provider in their state.

 According to Planned Parenthood, ella is 85% effective if a person takes it within 5 days after sex without a condom or other barrier method.
 It is more effective the sooner an individual takes it.

 According to a 2019 meta-analysis, about

 The ella morning-after pill has no known long-term side effects and does not affect future pregnancies.

 What are the safety considerations?

-People should bear in mind that the following supplements and medications may make Ella less effective:
+People should note that the following supplements and medications may make ella less effective:

 - St. John’s Wort